24.6. The batch processing interface

 To execute an algorithm as a batch process, right-click on its name in the toolbox and select the Execute as batch process option in the pop-up menu that will appear.

 If you have the execution dialog of the algorithm open, you can also start the batch processing interface from there, clicking on the Run as batch process… button.

-Each line of this table represents a single execution of the algorithm, and each cell contains the value of one of the parameters.
+The second row (as well as each subsequent one) represents a single execution of the algorithm, and each cell contains the value of one of the parameters.
 It is similar to the parameters dialog that you see when executing an algorithm from the toolbox, but with a different arrangement.

 Once the size of the table has been set, it has to be filled with the desired values.

 For most parameters, setting the value is trivial.
 The appropriate widget, same as in the single process dialog, is provided, allowing to just type the value, or select it from a list of possible values, depending on the parameter type.
 This also includes data-define widget, when compatible.

 To automate the batch process definition and avoid filling the table cell by cell, you may want to press down the Autofill… menu of a parameter and select any of the following options to replace values in the column:

 Fill Down will take the input for the first process and enter it for all other processes.